Nick Buoniconti: Professional career

 Buoniconti ended his career with an unofficial 24 sacks, 18 with the Patriots and six while with the Dolphins.
 His 32 career interceptions rank him third all-time among NFL linebackers.
+His interception of Billy Kilmer late in the second quarter of Super Bowl VII set up Miami's second touchdown, which proved to be the clincher in the Dolphins' 14–7 victory over the Washington Redskins to complete the 17–0 season.